 Assessment of Grace Cathedral

 It seems as though this church is on its way out.
-While many will recall that it was once a thriving ministry, like many of the other televangelists, but with no-one taking over the reigns of the ministry the audience seems to aging and deteriorating as much as Ernest Angley is.
+While many will recall that it was once a thriving ministry, like many of the other televangelists.
+But with no-one taking over the reigns of the ministry the audience seems to have aging and deteriorating as much as Ernest Angley is.

 With some minor renovations to the exterior of the building and a new face to the ministry I think it could be revived.
-Televangelists are not my cup of tea but I certainly would hate to see any church die where people call home….unless that home is causing lots of harm.
+Televangelists are not my cup of tea but I certainly would hate to see any church die where people call home….unless that home is causing lots of harm to it’s people.

 The ministry does get involved in a lot of missions which I like but I fear that their missions might just be spreading the prosperity gospel and not Jesus and that scares me a lot.
 But if you are in town for a weekend I would recommend a visit.
 I think it will be quite unique to someone who has never been there.